 Darwinex, a UK broker and asset manager, previously offered traders rebates on commission fees.
 The larger the commission a trader paid, the larger the rebate they received.

 This, of course, will no longer be allowed.
-ESMA’s rules, which come into effect in August, would bracket this system under the aforementioned section of the regulation, prohibiting incentives to make larger trades in CFDs.
+ESMA’s rules, which come into effect in August, would bracket this system under the section of the regulation prohibiting incentives to make people trade more in CFDs.

 Did Darwinex cower in fear or twiddle its thumbs at the thought of having to scrap its rebate system?
 Not a bit of it.
 This Thursday, the firm announced that it has developed a system that will allow traders to continue to reduce the costs of their trading activities.

 The system tests clients trading abilities and gives them a ‘Darwinex Score’ (‘D-Score’).
 Traders will then receive a discount on their commissions that is dependent on their D-Score.
 For instance, if a trader receives a D-Score of above 60, they will receive a 40 percent discount on their commission fees.

 The test is not new but it is the first time that it will be tied to providing discounts to traders.
 Previously, the system was simply used to gauge how effective a trading strategy was.

 To a degree, this is still the case, only now an individual’s trading ability will mean determine what discount they receive on their commissions.
 This also means that it does not encourage traders to trade higher volumes, as the prior system arguably did.
 This means that, at least for now, it is in line with ESMA’s edicts.

 From the perspective of yours truly, the system appears to be predicated on the idea that better traders will also trade more.
 After all, it is difficult to think of an industry where an individual is given a discount for buying (or trading) less.

 At any rate, the D-Score system appears to be a neat way to ensure experienced clients can maintain a high-volume trading strategy.
 It’s even hard to see how ESMA could be opposed to the system.